 Pneumoconiosis - Silicosis

-Pulmonary silicosis.
-Continuous accumulation of collagen around inhaled silica crystals produces pulmonary fibrotic hyalinized (silicotic) nodules.
-They present concentric laminated collagen fibers (blue) and tend to become confluent, compressing adjacent alveoli.
-Silica crystals appear as empty cleft-like spaces.
+Microscopically, silica nodules consist of concentric laminated collagen fibers (blue, in Simionescu trichromic staining) and tend to become confluent, compressing adjacent alveoli.
+Silica crystals appear as empty cleft-like spaces (Figure 2).
 With progression, perivascular and peribronchiolar collagen deposits will produce pulmonary hypertension.
-(Simionescu trichromic staining, ob. x4)

 Figure 2 : Pulmonary silicosis (Simionescu trichromic staining, ob. x4)